salahnomad/salahnomad.github.io/content/stories-wisdom/morisco-compass/index.md

 - Creative resourcefulness modules developed in borderlands

 **This manifested practically when:**
-My e-commerce business collapsed during COVID lockdowns, but instead of despairing, I launched this blog—**transforming physical limitation into digital expansion.** Just as ancestors turned keys into plowshares, I turned failed ventures into philosophical frameworks of [**resilience and adaptation**](/money-freedom/jbala-resilience-quartet/).
+My e-commerce business collapsed during COVID lockdowns, but instead of despairing, I launched this blog—**transforming physical limitation into digital expansion.** Just as ancestors turned keys into plowshares, I turned failed ventures into philosophical frameworks of [**resilience and adaptation with the {{< glossary-link "Jbala Resilience Quartet" >}}**](/money-freedom/jbala-resilience-quartet/).

 ### 🎨 **Point 3: Fusion as Creative Synthesis (Not Compromise)**